hotteok13/Castle-Jump/README.md

  - It is designed to iteratively move the map using an algorithm that recycles three maps.
  - The left and right movement of the car is designed to look natural using linear interpolation.
  - Time.timescale separates game overs and game runs.
+ - We implemented a car detection sensor using Raycast.
+ - Two spotlights were attached to the car object to implement a car headlight.

 ***Design Pattern***
  - Singleton